 Advanced practice registered nurses (APRNs) are in high demand; according to the U.S. Bureau of Labor Statistics (BLS), job opportunities for APRNs through 2028 are “likely to be excellent.”
-The BLS projects that overall employment of nurse practitioners will grow 26% from 2018 to 2028, much faster than the average for all occupations.
+The BLS projects that overall employment of nurse practitioners will grow 52% from 2019 to 2029, making it the second fastest-growing occupation.

 To learn more about the key factors driving the demand for APRNs, as well as the rewards of working as an advanced practice nurse, we sat down with Michele McMahon, academic department chair in the College of Nursing at Purdue University Global.